 Though Hoeh enthusiastically concludes the northeastern Slavic nations, lead by Ukraine are descended from Madai, we will learn that the sons of Madai, the Medes are of an Asian line of descent – albeit with some European admixture – and not eastern European.

 A H Sayce states on page 45:

 ‘Madai are the Medes, the Mada of the Assyrians.
 We first hear of them in the cuneiform records under the name of Amada, about B.C.
 840, when their country was invaded by the Assyrian monarch.
 They were at that time settled in the Kurdish mountains, considerably to the east of Lake Urumiyeh.
 Some fifty years later, however, we find them in Media Rhagiana, where they are called no longer Amada but Mada.
 It was from the latter form of the name that the Greeks took the familiar Mede.’

-Remember Genesis 9:27 [refer Chapter II Japheth Orientalium] – the promise of Japheth dwelling with Shem – Madai has intermingled with Shem in extraordinary fashion and has also been blessed with fertile soil; fulfilling both statements.
+Recall Genesis 9:27 [refer Chapter II Japheth Orientalium] – the promise of Japheth dwelling with Shem – Madai has intermingled with Shem in extraordinary fashion and has also been blessed with fertile soil and mineral wealth in its modern location

 The Book of Jasher 7:5

 And the children of Madai were Achon, Zeelo, Chazoni and Lot.
 We will meet another, well-known Lot, later [refer Chapter XXVI The French & Swiss: Moab, Ammon & Haran].

-A selection of verses – in chronological order – on the Medes of Media in the Bible and revealing their intricate relationship with not only Elam of Persia, but also Asshur of Assyria.
+A selection of verses – in chronological order – regarding the Medes of Media in the Bible and revealing their intricate relationship with not only Elam of Persia, but also Asshur of Assyria.

 2 kings 17.6